sudeepdino008/go-libp2p/ROADMAP.md

 **How**: Unfortunately, the AutoNAT protocol can’t be used to probe the reachability of any particular address (especially due to a bug in the go-libp2p implementation deployed years ago).
 Most likely, we need a second version of the AutoNAT protocol.

 Related discussion: [https://github.com/libp2p/go-libp2p/issues/1480](https://github.com/libp2p/go-libp2p/issues/1480)

-## libp2p Project Roadmap
-Roadmap items in this document were sourced from our the overarching libp2p project roadmap: https://github.com/libp2p/specs/blob/master/ROADMAP.md